Eastridge

 Richard Cody

-The story of Eastridge Baptist Church in Red Oak is a testament to the power of churches working together, guided by faith and the support of the Ellis Baptist Association (EBA).
-This story, still unfolding, is one of perseverance, hope, and renewed purpose.
+The story of Eastridge Baptist Church in Red Oak is a powerful reminder that no church stands alone.
+Guided by faith and strengthened by other entities including support of the Ellis Baptist Association (EBA), the journey of Eastridge is still unfolding — a story of perseverance, hope, and renewed purpose.

-Just a few years ago, Eastridge Baptist Church was a thriving congregation with around 350 people attending worship weekly.
-They managed their finances well, including maintaining a manageable level of debt.
-However, a series of unforeseen circumstances led the church into a season of difficulty.
-By 2024, weekly attendance had dwindled to about 60, and the debt that was once sustainable had become overwhelming.
+Just a few years ago, Eastridge was a thriving congregation with around 350 people attending worship weekly.
+They had a strong financial track record, including manageable debt.
+But unforeseen circumstances led the church into a season of deep difficulty.
+By 2024, weekly attendance had dropped to about 60, and the once-sustainable debt had become overwhelming.
+During this challenging season, Bro.
+Mike Clayton stepped in as interim pastor.
+With wisdom and compassion, he guided church leaders to make critical decisions for long-term health.
+One of those decisions involved seeking financial relief.

-This partnering church committed to supporting Eastridge Baptist Church over a three-year period, contributing a total of $72,000.
-The EBA also stepped in to provide financial assistance for the first seven months, giving the partner church time to budget for the full commitment in 2025.
+Through these conversations, a partnership was formed with a like-minded EBA church, committing to support Eastridge with $65,000 over three years.
+The EBA also contributed for the first seven months, giving the partner church time to prepare for the full commitment in 2025.

 person coming out of the water for baptism